 The most common medication strategies are:6

-- Trying an antidepressant from a different class.
-For example, the psychiatrist may switch from an SSRI to an SNRI.
-Or use new FDA-approved medications which target NMDA receptors, such as Auvelity (dextromethorphan-bupropion).
+- Trying an antidepressant from a different class: for example, the psychiatrist may switch from an SSRI to an SNRI.
+Or use new FDA-approved medications that target NMDA receptors, such as Auvelity (dextromethorphan-bupropion).

 - Continuing the current medicine and adding one that is not typically used to treat depression (augmentation therapy).
 This method may include antipsychotics, mood stabilizers, anti-anxiety medications, thyroid hormone, or others.4